Trusted WordPress tutorials, when you need them most.

 Upload import file

-On the next screen, WordPress will ask if you would also like to import users.
+WordPress will ask if you would also like to import users on the next screen.
 If you do nothing, then WordPress will import all users.
 This is recommended if you do not want to change authors.

-You will also see the Import Attachments option, and you want to make sure it is checked so that WordPress can download images from your posts and pages.
+You will also see the Import Attachments option, which you should check so that WordPress can download images from your posts and pages.

 Don’t worry if it misses out on some or most of your images.
 You can import them separately afterward.